Virginia–Virginia Tech football rivalry

-The Virginia–Virginia Tech football rivalry is an American college football rivalry between the Virginia Cavaliers football team of the University of Virginia (called Virginia in sports media and abbreviated UVA) and Virginia Tech Hokies football team of Virginia Polytechnic Institute and State University (called Virginia Tech and abbreviated VT).
+The Virginia–Virginia Tech football rivalry, also referred to as its multi-sport rivalry name the Commonwealth Clash, is an American college football rivalry between the Virginia Cavaliers football team of the University of Virginia (called Virginia in sports media and abbreviated UVA) and Virginia Tech Hokies football team of Virginia Polytechnic Institute and State University (called Virginia Tech and abbreviated VT).
 The two schools first met in 1895 and have played annually since 1970.
 The game counts for 1 point in the Commonwealth Clash each year, and is part of the greater Virginia–Virginia Tech rivalry.

 Since 1990, the game has nearly always been held in late November, often on Thanksgiving weekend.
 The scheduling of this rivalry has taken the place of Virginia's South's Oldest Rivalry game versus North Carolina, which was played on Thanksgiving Day every year between 1910 and 1950 (save for when the programs disbanded during World War I).
 It has also taken the place of the VMI–Virginia Tech football rivalry which was held on Thanksgiving Day up through 1971.
 In 1964, the UVA–VPI game began alternating between Lane Stadium and Scott Stadium on the campuses of the two universities.
 Previously, the series was sometimes played in Richmond, Norfolk, and at Victory Stadium in Roanoke.

 The rivalry has seen many streaks.
 Virginia started 8–0 in the series, outscoring VPI 175–5.
 The Cavaliers again went unbeaten (7–0–1) from 1945 to 1952, outscoring the Gobblers 267–47, with four shutouts.
-Soon after, UVA president Colgate Darden turned down an invite to the 1952 Orange Bowl and de-emphasized Virginia football (causing Art Guepe to leave the program).
 VPI then went 12–2 in games from 1953 to 1966.
-More recently, Virginia Tech won a series record 15 straight games in the rivalry from 2004–2018 before the Cavaliers defeated the Hokies in 2019.
+More recently, Virginia Tech won a series record fifteen straight games from 2004–2018 before the Cavaliers defeated the Hokies in 2019 en route to the program's first Orange Bowl.
+As of 2024, the Hokies have won four consecutive rivalry games since 2020 (2022 was cancelled in the aftermath of the 2022 University of Virginia shooting).

 Virginia and Virginia Tech were both led by College Football Hall of Fame coaches in the 1980s and 1990s.
 George Welsh led UVA to a three-week run as the nation's AP No. 1 ranked team in 1990; shared ACC championships in 1989 and 1995; 85 ACC wins, second-most all-time (behind only Bobby Bowden); and an 8–6 record against Frank Beamer, a fellow Hall of Famer who led Virginia Tech to an appearance in a BCS National Championship Game; sole ACC championships in 2004, 2007, 2008, and 2010; four previous Big East Championships; and a dominant 14–1 record against Welsh's successors (Al Groh and Mike London).
-This rivalry game has three times served as a de facto Coastal Championship Game: in 2007 and 2011, won by Beamer's Hokies; and in 2019, won by Bronco Mendenhall's Cavaliers.
+This rivalry game three times served as the de facto Coastal Division Championship Game: in 2007 and 2011 those games were won by Beamer's Hokies; in the final such contest in 2019, it was won by the Cavaliers.

-In the wake of the 2022 University of Virginia shooting, resulting in the death of 3 Virginia players, the 2022 edition was cancelled.